jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     SyntaxError: parameter without a default follows parameter with a default

-  I broke a Python_ rule - I cannot put a parameter that does not have a default value after one that does
+  I broke a Python_ rule.
+I cannot put a parameter that does not have a default value after one that does

 * I add SyntaxError_ to the list of :ref:`Exceptions<errors>` seen in ``test_person.py``